rafaeloliveiraneves/rafaeloliveiraneves/README.md

 ### Hi, I'm Rafael! 👋

 I'm a Software Engineer from Brazil 🇧🇷 in love with React and Node.
-I currently working at a dental health company, called SouSmile.
+I'm currently working at a dental health company, called SouSmile.
 Before that I worked at Creditas, a loan fintech.

 Currently, I'm learning Flutter and the Dart language, for mobile development.